BilodeauJamieA/Xaleth/DM_Stuff/Arc_1/3 Into The Woods/1_Into_The_Woods.md

 # Into The Woods

+As the party travels Giri recieves a second dream, this time it warns of the soul manipulation in use.

 ## Turtle Dove

 A turtle-dove appears.
 It is an emmisary of Braknar seeking the aid of Grondar to put a stop to Malgrum.